What is Community Involvement?

 The success of a school is built on its reputation.

-A school that offers the opportunity for parents to get involved and creates a solid family-school community is a school where parents feel teh needs of their daily are listened to, and they can have a say in the school’s decisions.
+A school that offers the opportunity for parents to get involved and creates a solid family-school community is a school where parents feel the needs of their daily are listened to, and they can have a say in the school’s decisions.
 At the end of the day, it affects their children’s future.

 Improve their practices

-Once the community gets more involved in the education program, schools can discover their strengths and weakness and solve them accordingly.
 By finding best practices for the educational programs they offer, they can improve them and become a school where children’s success is essential.

 Conclusion